civol/HDLRuby/README.md

 You may notice that no clock or start signal is provided to the sequencer.
 This is because, in software, execution is sequential, and no clock nor control signals are required.
 Instead, starting the execution of a sequencer is done using the call operators as follows: `my_seq.()`.

-To verify wether the sequencer executed correctly, you can access the values of signals outside the sequencer using the `value` method.
-For example, the following code, initialize `counter` to 0, and then display the counter value after executing the sequencer.
+To verify whether the sequencer executed correctly, you can access signal values outside the sequencer using the `value` method.
+For example, the following code initializes `counter` to 0 and then displays the counter value after executing the sequencer.

 ```ruby
 require 'HDLRuby/std/sequencer_sw'